CarolYeh910/Tech-Training-Frontend/README.md

 # Introduction

-This is an online Markdown editor built by Vue.
+This is an online Markdown editor built on Vue.

 And it's my first time to use Vue as well as Markdown(I only used LaTeX before).